eduardomozart/dokuwiki-sync/README.md

 # Debugging

-You can use the **Log output** feature from ISPConfig to debug ``dokuwiki-sync`` script or runs it manually through shell - you can debug the script with the same user that ISPConfig executes it through the following command:
+You can use the **Log output** feature from ISPConfig to debug ``dokuwiki-sync`` script or runs it manually through shell - you can debug the script with the same user that ISPConfig executes it through the following command (where ``web3`` is the instance that your local DokuWiki are hosted):

 ```
 sudo -H -u web3 -s sh -c '/usr/local/bin/dokuwiki-sync --config-file /var/www/clients/client0/web3/private/.dokuwiki-syncrc --debug'